Reading at St Mary's

 At St Mary's we passionately encourage our children to read everyday and aim to nurture a love of reading through carefully selected texts and exciting events, which inspire and motivate pupils to become life-long readers.

-We also want all children at St Mary's to develop a love of reading to become life long readers.
+We want all children at St Mary's to develop a love of reading to become life long readers.

-* Hosting READy Brek every week so families can read together
+* Hosting READy Brek every Wednesday so families can read together

 * Visiting the local library